Canoo Inc. (GOEV) and the Battle of Fundamentals vs. Technicals

 R. F. Lafferty gave a rating of “Buy” to GOEV, setting the target price at $23 in the report published on March 11th of the current year.

-Volatility was left at 5.36%, however, over the last 30 days, the volatility rate increased by 4.79%, as shares sank -9.97% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.30% upper at present.
+Volatility was left at 5.11%, however, over the last 30 days, the volatility rate increased by 3.92%, as shares sank -13.38% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -13.67% lower at present.

 Stock Fundamentals for GOEV